SovereignCloudStack/hardware-landscape/documentation/System_Usage.md

    Include ${SCS_ENV_DIR:?}/config-snippets/ssh_config_scs_switches
    Include ${SCS_ENV_DIR:?}/config-snippets/ssh_config_scs_general

-   Host scs-*
+   Host scs-* !scs-manager !scs-manager1 !scs-manager2
+      ProxyJump scs-manager
-       # Your github id
+      # Your github id, use "osism" or "dragon" when your are in the
+      # installation process
       User ${GITHUB_ID:?}

+   Host scs-manager scs-manager1 scs-manager2
+      # Your github id, use "osism" or "dragon" when your are in the
+      # installation process
+      User ${GITHUB_ID:?}

    EOF

    ```
-3. Optional, Admin: Update the SSH configuration
+3. **Optional**, Admin: Update the SSH configuration
    (this fetches host information from the documentation in [documentation/devices](./devices) and creates new ssh config snippets)
    ```
    cd ${SCS_ENV_DIR:?}
    git pull